-Everest Institute is licensed by the Commission for Independent Education, Florida Department of Education.
+Everest Institute is licensed by means of accreditation by the Florida Commission for Independent Education.
 Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399, toll-free telephone number (888) 224-6684.
 The campus license numbers are as follows: Miami campus #2668, Hialeah campus #2667, Kendall campus #2666, and Fort Lauderdale campus #2997.